 An overarching consideration in custody disputes is what arrangement is in the best interest of the child.
-The best interest of a child is a broad and vague criteria, as the way to raise a child is subject to personal preference and varying professional philosophy.
-When couples divorce, they will often exaggerate or overcompensate their qualities relating to what is in the best interest of the child or they will highlight and exploit the negative concepts about their spouse to show that living with them is not in the best interest of the child.
+The best interest of a child is a broad and vague criterion, as the way to raise a child is subject to personal preference and varying professional philosophy.
+When couples divorce, they will often exaggerate or overcompensate their qualities relating to what is in the best interest of the child, or they will highlight and exploit the negative concepts about their spouse to show that living with them is not in the best interest of the child.

-However, ultimately, the court has the final say on a custody order and their decision involves evaluation of the safety, happiness, and physical, mental and moral welfare of the child.
+However, ultimately, the court has the final say on a custody order and their decision involves evaluation of the safety, happiness, and physical, mental, and moral welfare of the child.
 New Jersey law specifies several objective factors for the court to consider when evaluating each parent’s appeal.
 The statutory factors that the court must consider in making a custody award include, but are not limited to, the following:

 - The parents’ ability to agree, communicate and cooperate in matters relating to the child;